 In August 2015, the Financial Accounting Standards Board, ("FASB") issued the Accounting Standards Update ("ASU") No. 2015-14 "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date".
 The amendments in this Update defer the effective date of ASU 2014-09 for all entities by one year.
-Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in ASC 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods within that reporting periods and annual reporting periods.
+Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in ASC 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting periods.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 The Company does not expect a material impact to the Company's financial condition, results of operations or cash flows from the adoption of this guidance.